anoop04singh/CosmicChicken-Somnia-MiniGames/README.md

 *   **Enforcing Rules:** It validates every action.
 It checks if a player has paid the correct fee, if a round is active, etc.
 *   **Managing State:** It keeps track of the current round, who is playing, when they joined, and the game's start/end times.
 *   **Determining Winners:** The contract's code immutably decides the winner based on the rules.
-*   **Bot Logic:** For the Speed Round, the contract generates the bot's secret `ejectTime` and compares it against the player's transaction time.
+*   **Bot Logic:** The contract handles the entire lifecycle of the Speed Round, from generating the bot's secret eject time to determining the winner based on a timestamp comparison.
+See below for a detailed breakdown.
 *   **Payouts:** It handles the transfer of winnings directly to the player's wallet upon a successful cash-out or withdrawal.

 #### Key Contract Functions Used: